Gerbrandy Tower: Fires in Dutch TV masts

 On July 15, 2011, there was a small fire in the Gerbrandy tower.
 Only hours later, a similar tower in Smilde caught fire and collapsed, after which all transmitters in the Gerbrandy tower were shut down as a precaution, leaving large parts of the Netherlands without FM-radio and digital TV (DVB-T) reception.

 Owner

 The ownership of the tower is complex: the concrete main structure is owned by Alticom: a company established in 2007 that bought many assets from KPN.
 Alticom was part of the European TDG Group, but in June 2011 it was announced that all shares in Alticom were acquired by investment company Infracapital who are the infrastructure specialists of Prudential plc.

-Alticom is the owner of the concrete base and the first three meters of ground around this base.
+Alticom is the owner of the concrete base and the first three meters (10') of ground around this base.
 The metal mast on top of the structure is owned by NOVEC, which is a subsidiary of the electricity transmission operator TenneT.
-And the ground on which the tower is built, excluding the first three meters around the base, is (still) owned by KPN.
+The ground on which the tower is built, excluding the first three meters (10') around the base, is (still) owned by KPN.